ShichengChen/Audio-Source-Separation/readme.md

 - bestResultonTrainingSet.wav (training set except for last 15 seconds)
 - bestResultonValidation.wav (last 15 seconds for training set)
 - there are still some noise and a little music on audios on validation and testing set
-- there are still some noise and a little music on audios on validation and testing set

 # Loss
  - best loss: around 1

 # hyper-parameters
- - sampleSize=32000#the length of the sample size
+ - sampleSize=16000#recommended by facebook paper
  - sample_rate=16000#the length of audio for one second
  - quantization_channels=256 #discretize the value to 256 numbers
- - dilations=[2**i for i in range(9)]*5
+ - dilations=[2**i for i in range(9)]*7#recommended by facebook paper
- - residualDim=128
+ - residualDim=128#recommended by facebook paper
  - skipDim=512
+ - initFilterSize=25#recommened by https://github.com/f90/Wave-U-Net, help me remove a lot of noise
- - filterSize=3
+ - other filterSize=3
+ - learning rate=1e-3 adam, decay factor of 0.98 every 10000 samples#recommended by facebook paper

 # Notice
  - if i set residual channel to 256, the loss will stuck into 4.5,(actually, loss returns from 3.5)